-In the previous exercises of Maths chapter 7, students of class 9 have studied the congruence of sides and angles of a triangle.
-This must have helped them in understanding the similarities between two triangles.
+In the previous exercises of Maths chapter 7, students of Class 9 have studied the congruence of sides and angles of a triangle.
+This must have helped them in understanding the similarities between the two triangles.
 But what if two triangles are different from each other.
 Then how do we compare them?
-For this we need to know the concept of Inequalities in triangles.
-This concept is beautifully explained with the help of an activity in the NCERT Class 9 Maths Textbook.
-Students must read it to get in depth understanding of this topic.
+For this, we need to know the concept of Inequalities in triangles.
+This concept is beautifully explained with the help of activity in the NCERT Class 9 Maths Textbook.
+Students must read it to get in-depth understanding of this topic.
 Also, the theorems based on the Inequalities in triangles has been illustrated before the exercise problems.

-It happens that even though students have gone through all the theorem and activities of the NCERT books, still they are unable to solve the questions given in the exercise or get stuck in that.
+It often happens that even though students have gone through all the theorems and activities of the NCERT books, they are still unable to solve the questions given in the exercises or get stuck in them.
 So, to help them we have provided the step by step NCERT Solutions for Class 9 Maths Chapter 7 Triangles Exercise 7.4 in PDF format.
-Students can download the complete solution pdf of exercise 7.4 from the link below.
+Students can download the complete solution pdf of Exercise 7.4 from the links given below.

 Students can have a look at the solution of all the remaining exercises of this chapter by clicking on the link below.

 Exercise 7.1 Solution 8 Questions (6 Short Answer Questions, 2 Long Answer Question)

 Exercise 7.2 Solution 8 Questions (6 Short Answer Questions, 2 Long Answer Question)

 Exercise 7.3 Solution 5 Questions (3 Short Answer Questions, 2 Long Answer Question)